sarrasoussia/PixelBreeders/README.md

 1. Start the application with `docker-compose up --build`
 2. Navigate to http://localhost:3000
+3. Register a new account (click "Register" in the navigation)
+4. Login with your credentials
-3. Search for a movie (e.g., "Inception")
+5. Search for a movie (e.g., "Inception")
+6. Filter by genre or year using the dropdowns
+7. Click "Load More" to see additional results
-4. Click on a movie to view details
+8. Click on a movie to view details
-5. Rate the movie (1-5 stars)
+9. Rate the movie (1-5 stars)
-6. Navigate to "Rated Movies" to see your ratings
+10. Navigate to "Rated Movies" to see your ratings
-7. Edit or delete ratings from the modal
+11. Edit or delete ratings from the modal
+12. Logout and login again to test session persistence

 ## Troubleshooting

 ### Backend won't start
 - Ensure TMDB API key is correctly set in `.env` file
-- Check that port 5000 is not already in use
+- Check that port 5001 is not already in use

 ### Frontend can't connect to backend
 - Ensure backend is running before starting frontend